At first it’s one noise.

 Along the walls are paintings, each with a face looking back.

-In the back there’s a writer, sitting on his own with his earphones in, obsessing over words.
+At the far end there’s a writer, sitting on his own with his earphones in, obsessing over words.

 Something is missing.
 Somewhere.